samuelcaldas/ninjatrader_docs/support/helpguides/nt8/order-1.md

 ﻿
 NinjaScript \> Language Reference \> Strategy \> Order
 Order
 | \<\< [Click to Display Table of Contents](order.md) \>\> **Navigation:**     [NinjaScript](ninjascript-1.md) \> [Language Reference](language_reference_wip-1.md) \> [Strategy](strategy-1.md) \> Order | [Previous page](optimizationperiod-1.md) [Return to chapter overview](strategy-1.md) [Next page](isterminalstate-1.md) |
 | --- | --- |
 ## Definition
 Represents a read only interface that exposes information regarding an order.

-•An Order object returned from calling an order method is dynamic in that its properties will always reflect the current state of an order
+- An Order object returned from calling an order method is dynamic in that its properties will always reflect the current state of an order

-•The property \<Order\>.OrderId is NOT a unique value, since it can change throughout an order's lifetime.
+- The property \<Order\>.OrderId is NOT a unique value, since it can change throughout an order's lifetime.
 Please see the [Advance Order Handling](advanced_order_handling-1.md) section on "Transitioning order references from historical to live" for details on how to handle.

-•The property \<Order\>.Oco WILL be appended with a suffix when the strategy transitions from historical to real\-time to ensure the OCO id is unique across multiple strategies for live orders
+- The property \<Order\>.Oco WILL be appended with a suffix when the strategy transitions from historical to real\-time to ensure the OCO id is unique across multiple strategies for live orders

-•To check for equality you can compare Order objects directly
+- To check for equality you can compare Order objects directly

 ## Methods and Properties
 | Account | The [Account](account_class-1.md) the order resides |
 | --- | --- |
 | AverageFillPrice | A double value representing the average fill price of an order |